Irishwolf13/Project3/README.md

 That's right!!
 You can solve these challenges in any computer language you want!
 C#, certainly!
 C++, it all adds up!
 Ruby, such a gem!
 Python, ssssssounds good!
 Javascript, with or without creamer!
 Solve in one, or many for extra practice!

 ### We used some stuff to make this...
-ruby/javascript/sql/css
+* ruby / javascript / sql / css
-create-react-app
+* create-react-app
-sinatra
+* sinatra
-tailwind
+* tailwind
-made skillz run rampid
+* made skillz run rampid
-1.21 gigawatts
+* 1.21 gigawatts

 ### Looking for API information?
 ![endpoints](https://user-images.githubusercontent.com/73799185/218355942-89fec264-1fee-4db7-966e-e45687a50d1d.png)